bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 * Read this whole file.
 * Skim the spec.

+** cpu.h is the cpu structure and also a few function with extern ** cpu.c is where all the function's definition are at for the cpu ** ls8.c is where the where you execute the functions to initialize and run the cpu.

 ## Step 1: Implement `struct cpu` in `cpu.h`

 This structure holds information about the CPU and associated components.